Aionys/Sales-Navigator-Scraper/README.md

 This project is orginally created in [qtecsolution/Linkedin-Sales-Navigator-Scraper](https://github.com/qtecsolution/Linkedin-Sales-Navigator-Scraper) and I've modified it to my use case.
 Please check the orginal project for more information and support.

+### Version: 1.5.1

+- Place each record in the field in quotation marks.

 ### Version: 1.5.0

 - Parsing lead data from their profile.